Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - The resource threshold limit should be drived from the respective resource type and its system configuration.
  - Resource monitoring interval should be derived from the system platform configration
  - Only one syslog message should be generated when the resource usage crosses the threshold limit.
- - The framework should also support the  action handler so the application can dump message specific to the  resource limit and the resource type.
+ - The framework should also support the custom action handler so that applications can dump message specific to the  resource limit and the resource type.

 Resouce Monitoring
  - CPU Monitoring